Where to go in Croatia: Istria, a holiday in paradise

 You could spend your whole holiday exploring Istria’s cultural attractions and still have plenty more to come back for Pula, Istria’s biggest city, is a great place to start, as it’s where you’ll find some of the country’s best-preserved Roman ruins.
 There’s an amphitheatre to rival Rome’s Colosseum, along with fascinating ruins of the Roman Forum, Temple of Augustus, Triumphal Arch and lots more.
 Istria’s renowned Archaeological Museum is also well worth a visit when you’re in Pula, while in Porec you could marvel at the mosaics in the Euphrasian Basilica.

 If all this sounds like your idea of the perfect holiday, why not make it even better by combining your trip to Istria with a visit to the stunning city of Venice?
-Our high-speed catamarans run from several cities in Istria, so wherever you end up staying, it couldn’t be easier to hop on a ferry to explore the city of canals.
-Find out more and book your crossing here!
+Our high-speed catamarans run from several cities in Istria, so wherever you end up staying, it couldn’t be easier to hop on a ferry from Venice to Croatia to explore the city of canals.